“I want money (that’s what I want!)” -The Beatles

 3. Do your research

-While many companies are going to pay their employees appropriately, know that they are also dealing with the tough economy.
+While many companies are going to pay their employees appropriately, know that they are also dealing with a tough economy.
 The best thing you can do to ensure the position you’re after will pay enough is to know what salary is expected.
 Sites like GlassDoor and your professional networking contacts can help steer you towards the right number.

 4. Know the language